Skip to main content

 1 as limit;

-The populated SQL with the suggested input column names might look like the example show below:
+The populated SQL with the suggested input column names might look like the example shown below:

 -- FOR PII Update the parameters here for the metadata table